yuvalmar16/Personalized-Music-Playlist-Generation/README.md

 # Notes & Tips

 1. **Not happy with the playlist’s direction, or want to switch to a completely different theme than what you’ve requested so far?**
-   If you want a *completely new playlist*, ask the agent to **search again**, *and in the same sentence* write what you want now.
+   If you want a *completely new playlist*, ask the agent to **try a new search**, *and in the same sentence* write what you want now.
    Example:
-   *search again, now I want summer latino vibes focused on dancing*
+   *Try a new search, now I want summer latino vibes focused on dancing*

 2. **How to replace one or several songs in the playlist:**
    Do NOT say things like